top of page

 Why Survivors Often Feel Worse After Leaving

-Many survivors are surprised to discover that the most painful emotional waves occur after the relationship ends.
+Many survivors are surprised to discover that the emotional intensity increases after distance is created.

-Instead, they encounter the emotional aftermath of prolonged psychological manipulation.
+Survivors expected peace.
+Instead, they encounter the emotional aftermath of prolonged psychological conditioning.

 When Others Misinterpret the Recovery Process

-Because narcissistic abuse is psychological and often invisible to outsiders, the recovery process is frequently misunderstood.
+Because narcissistic abuse is psychological and often invisible, the recovery process is frequently misunderstood.

 The emotional turbulence that follows awakening is not regression.
-It is part of the natural recovery process.
+It is part of healing.

 Stabilization Comes After Awareness

-It is evidence that their mind and body are beginning to process the truth.
+It means the mind and body are beginning to process what could not be processed while in survival.

 Learn More About the Post-Narcissistic Reality Hangover

-If you left a narcissistic relationship expecting relief but instead feel emotionally disoriented, you are not alone.
-Many survivors experience a period of psychological upheaval after the truth becomes clear.
+If you expected relief but instead feel emotionally disoriented, you are not alone.

 Randi Fine, Trauma-informed narcissistic abuse coach